 The Stamp Act was an act passed by Parliament that required that all materials printed in the colonies be printed on paper embossed with an official revenue stamp.
 These printed materials included magazines, newsletters, legal documents and newspapers.

-The government decided to keep troops in the area after the war to prevent having an idle standing army at home.
 Parliament felt that since colonists would benefit the most from the protective presence of the soldiers, they should pay for the cost.

 The colonist’s reaction to the Stamp Act was one of anger and outrage.
 Many felt it was a blatant attempt to make money off the colony.

 Since they had no legal representation in Parliament at the time the act was passed, the colonists argued that the act violated their rights as English citizens by taxing them without their consent, according to the book American Passages: A History of the United States: